Biotech

 The company has ongoing clinical trials for obesity, with the result from phase 2 for obesity expected in Q4 2023.
 Pemvidutide is also investigated for NASH (Non-alcoholic steatohepatitis), the most severe form of nonalcoholic fatty liver disease.

-The other product of the company, in phase 1, is the immunotherapeutic for chronic hepatitis B infections.
-This is a condition affecting 300 million people worldwide, of which 15 million in the EU + USA and 87 million in China.
+The company's other product, in phase 1, is the immunotherapeutic for chronic hepatitis B infections.
+This condition affects 300 million people worldwide, of which 15 million are in the EU + USA and 87 million in China.

 Source: Altimmune

 The company's products are at an earlier stage than Novo Nordisk's or Eli Lilly's.
-It also has a valuation around 1000x smaller.
-So if its obesity treatment can reach the patients and snatch even a portion of the predicted $50B obesity markets, this could be a massive boost to the company's value.
+It also has a valuation of around 1000x smaller.
+So, if its obesity treatment can reach the patients and snatch even a portion of the predicted $50B obesity markets, this could greatly boost the company's value.

-Having passed the phase 1 trials (toxicity evaluation essentially) and shown up to 10% of body weight losses, and seeing the success of other GLP-1 based drugs, this looked like a promising idea.
+Having passed the phase 1 trials (toxicity evaluation essentially), shown up to 10% of body weight losses, and seen the success of other GLP-1-based drugs, this looked promising.

-Financial capacity will be crucial to reach the point of commercialization, with a net loss of $84M in 2022, for $185M in cash in end 2022.
-Additional funding will likely be required to finance the phase 3 of clinical trial for obesity treatment.
+Financial capacity will be crucial to reaching the point of commercialization, with a net loss of $84M in 2022 for $185M in cash at the end of 2022.
+Additional funding will likely be required to finance phase 3 of clinical trials for obesity treatment.

-Pfizer has signed a partnership with Japanese Sosei Heptares for PF-07081532, its GLP-1 agonist in phase 2 of clinical trials.
+Pfizer has partnered with Japanese Sosei Heptares for PF-07081532, its GLP-1 agonist, in phase 2 of clinical trials.
 While Pfizer could be a way to invest in that drug, it is such a large company that a more direct investment strategy would be Sosei stock instead.

-Sosei is relying on a computer-based drug discovery process, centered on GPCRs (G-protein coupled receptors), a class of protein targeted by drugs representing 27% of the global pharmaceutical market.
+Sosei relies on a computer-based drug discovery process centered on GPCRs (G-protein coupled receptors), a protein class targeted by drugs representing 27% of the global pharmaceutical market.
 The segment still has a lot of therapeutic potential, with 56% of the 400 GPCR proteins in the human body still “undrugged” in any way.

-This focus on drug discovery lead to a business model based on payment after successful development and royalties once the drug is commercialized, “(ranging from high single digit to mid-teen percentage of the sales)”.
+This focus on drug discovery leads to a business model based on payment after successful development and royalties once the drug is commercialized “(ranging from high single digit to mid-teen percentage of the sales).”

-The rest of the pipeline should be valuable as well, with partnerships with Genentech, AbbVie, GSK, Lilly, Neurocrine, Allergan, Teva, and Astra Zeneca.
-It also has in-house 3 drugs in pre-clinical development, for solid tumors, schizophrenia and psychosis, and inflammatory bowel disease.
+The rest of the pipeline should also be valuable, with partnerships with Genentech, AbbVie, GSK, Lilly, Neurocrine, Allergan, Teva, and Astra Zeneca.
+It also has in-house 3 drugs in pre-clinical development for solid tumors, schizophrenia and psychosis, and inflammatory bowel disease.

-Investors in Sosei will want to keep a close eye on Pfizer clinical trials, now in phase 2.
-The company is profitable, even if barely as in 2022, it spent $7.4B in R&D and had revenues of $15.5B.
+Investors in Sosei will want to keep a close eye on Pfizer clinical trials in phase 2.
+The company is profitable, even if barely, as in 2022, it spent $7.4B in R&D and had revenues of $15.5B.

 This financial stability might make Sosei a safer proposition than Altimmune for a high payout in case of drug development success, even if likely a less large growth compared to current market capitalization as well.

 It has a program, AMG 133, targeting both GLP-1 and GIPR (Gastric Inhibitory Polypeptide Receptor).
-The combination of both effects might be stronger than each separately according to pre-clinical data.
+According to pre-clinical data, the combination of both effects might be stronger than each separately.

 AMG 133’s unique advantage would be a long half-life, with a dosage every 4 weeks instead of the required weekly treatment of Wegovy.

-Because it is only entering phase 2 of clinical trial, and because the company focuses in a wide array of therapies, AMG 133 is less central to the investment thesis for Amgen.
+Because it is only entering phase 2 of clinical trial and because the company focuses on a wide array of therapies, AMG 133 is less central to the investment thesis for Amgen.
 Still, a potential 5-20 billion dollar blockbuster drug could seriously boost the company's bottom line.
-So with Wegovy showing the market is larger than expected, this is something investors in Amgen will want to keep an eye on.
+So, with Wegovy showing the market is larger than expected, this is something investors in Amgen will want to keep an eye on.

 This seems to be a very science-driven company and team.
 The company is focused like Sosei on GPCRs, using structure analysis and AI + machine learning (ML) to find new drug candidates.